GoogleCloudPlatform/fda-mystudies/deployment/README.md

 ### Clean up

 1. Remove your user account from the groups you no longer need access to
-1. Revoke user access in your environment by running `gcloud auth revoke`
+1. Revoke user access in your environment, for example:
+    ```bash
+    gcloud auth revoke --all -q && \
+      gcloud auth application-default revoke -q
+    ```
 <!--
 ### Troubleshooting